CylonicRaider/deployer/README.md

     `WARNING`, `ERROR`, `CRITICAL`; however, only `INFO`-level messages are actually produced (so far) and exceptions are reported unconditionally.

-Scripts must be located directly inside `root` and be have the executable bit set to be run successfully.
+Scripts must be located directly inside `root` and have the executable bit set to be run successfully.

 ## Communication